 By typing in text in the search field, the database is queried for fencers of the selected country matching their name with the text.
 These suggestion are displayed in the suggestion area directly below the search field.
 By clicking on the right hand side selection icon, a selection dialog is opened where the actual registration of the fencer can be set (see below).
 As each fencer is registered, they will appear in the relevant participant lists in the ‘harmonica’ at the bottom of the page.
 Each entry there also displays the selection icon to further update the registration of the fencer.

 If the correct fencers do not show up in the list above, a new fencer may have to be registered in the database.
-Click on the ‘Add New Fencer’ link on the lower right in the above image to open the ‘New Fencer’ dialog.
+Click on the ‘Add New Fencer’ link on the lower right of the suggestion list to open the ‘New Fencer’ dialog.
 Here you can enter the relevant information for this fencer.

 The fields in this dialog speak for themselves.
 The surname is converted to all capitals upon saving; the country cannot be changed.
 Only the year of birth is used for determining categories, a complete birthdate is not strictly required (except for identification purposes if so required by the organisation).
 After saving, the fencer will appear in the suggestion area below the search field, where the entry can be selected as normal for further registration.

-Once the correct fencer is found or added to the database, the selection icon at the end of the row of this fencer can be clicked to open the Registration Selection Dialog.
+Once the correct fencer is found or added to the database, the selection icon (a chevron in a circle, pointing to the right) at the end of the row of this fencer can be clicked to open the Registration Selection Dialog, displayed below:

 As each registration is marked, the data is directly saved to the webservice database.
 This process is marked at the end of the row.
 In case of errors (marked with a cross), or when the ‘saving’ state is not replaced (marked with a cloud-and-arrow) please try reloading the application: there could be problems with the current authentication session and reloading will reenforce this.
 If the problem persists, contact the EVF.